Our Stories(Click titles or photos to see each video)

 Our Frances Residency Program was founded by the Franciscan Sisters of the Poor and named after their founder Mother Frances Schervier.
-Thanks to the this shelter at CHIPS, many mothers in need now have a better chance of making it through a difficult period in their lives.
+Thanks to this shelter at CHIPS, many mothers in need now have a better chance of making it through a difficult period in their lives.
 The program provides transitional homes for nine prenatal and postpartum homeless women and their infants.
 The women can stay up to twelve months while they are working toward self-reliance and the acquisition of permanent housing.

 Program: The residency program helps mothers become self-sufficient through meetings with staff focusing on training in maternal/ child health, career development and ongoing life skills.
 The Frances Residency coordinates with neighborhood social service agencies to secure permanent affordable housing, and explore opportunities for employment.